Study: What are the genetics underlying 12 different cancer types?

 Conclusions:

 It is important to remember that this single study does not prove that inherited mutations in some of these genes are directly associated with specific cancers.
-According to the study authors, “This study is the largest to date that has integrated somatic and germline alterations to identify important genes across 12 major types contributing to cancer susceptibility, and our results provide a promising list of candidate genes for definitive association and functional analysis.”
+According to the study authors, “This study is the largest to date that has integrated somatic and alterations to identify important genes across 12 major types contributing to cancer susceptibility, and our results provide a promising list of candidate genes for definitive association and functional analysis.”
 This means that the researchers found many new genes to study, but more work needs to be done before their data becomes clinically relevant.
 People with mutations in one of the genes highlighted in this study should talk to their health care providers about their cancer risk and how to manage it.

 Posted 03/01/16